 What you get with the Tribit Stormbox Micro

-The Tribit Stormbox Micro is a square shaped speaker, with the back covered in a rubber-like material, and the top in mesh in either black or orange.
-I wish there had been more color options, but the bright orange was a cheerful color for cold wintery days.
-The speaker has an IP67 rating, meaning it can handle being dropped in about three-feet of water for 30 minutes, and has some dust protection.
-That means getting splash with a water by the pool shouldn't be a problem.
+The Tribit Stormbox Micro is a square-shaped speaker, with the back covered in a rubber-like material and the top in mesh in either black or orange.
+I wish there had been more color options, but the bright orange was cheerful for cold wintery days.
+The speaker has an IP67 rating, meaning it can handle being dropped in about three feet of water for 30 minutes, and has some dust protection.
+That means getting splashed with water by the pool shouldn't be a problem.

-The speaker comes with a USB-C cord, but not the end charger.
-Most of have these from other devices, but just bear that in mind.
-You also get the speaker, of course, and the rubber strap which is attached permanently at one end while opening at the other.
-The rubber strap fits solidly and most crucially securely along the back.
-I never felt it would slip off a bag, although once attached you're covering up the rear speakers a bit which will affect the sound.
+The speaker comes with a USB-C cord but not the end charger.
+Most of them have these from other devices, but just bear that in mind.
+You also get the speaker and the rubber strap, which is attached permanently at one end while opening at the other.
+The rubber strap fits solidly and, most crucially, securely along the back.
+I never felt it would slip off a bag, although once attached, you're covering up the rear speakers a bit which will affect the sound.

 A blue light shows when the speaker is connected to BluetoothGearBrain

 Controls on the speaker itself are also simple.
-The front has three rubberized raised buttons to increase and decrease volume, and one that pauses and plays music.
-You cannot select a track from the speaker itself, through, as that will have to be done through your mobile device or computer.
+The front has three rubberized raised buttons to increase and decrease volume and one that pauses and plays music.
+You cannot select a track from the speaker itself, as that must be done through your mobile device or computer.

-The power and Bluetooth buttons are on the side, near a series of pin holes which will show you when the power is turned on, how much charge is left.
-The pin hole on the far left will also highlight as blue when Bluetooth is connected.
+The power and Bluetooth buttons are on the side, near a series of pin holes showing you how much charge is left when the power is turned on.
+The pinhole on the far left will also highlight as blue when Bluetooth is connected.

 A rubberized strap connects the speaker to a bike, bag or backpackGearBrain

-The Tribit Stormbox Micro is priced at $49.99 and available on the company's web site.
+The Tribit Stormbox Micro is priced at $49.99 and is available on the company's website.

 Worth picking up?